-You can work remotely anywhere, while relying on public wifi spaces, hot spots, and a bit of self-motivation.
-Nomads enjoy this lifestyle because they find it’s a great way to be able to make a living and develop a financial cushion for yourself while being able to explore the world around you.
+Digital nomads can work remotely anywhere while relying on public Wi-Fi spaces, hot spots, and a bit of self-motivation.
+Nomads enjoy this lifestyle because they find it’s a great way to make a living while exploring the world around them.

-Of course, not everyone in the world can work as a digital nomad.
-This article will list the top ten best countries for digital nomads in no particular order.
+This article will list the top countries for digital nomads in no particular order.
 Let’s go!

-A digital nomad is someone who can work remotely from digital spaces, which are usually cafes, co-working spaces or anywhere else that offers internet.
-They do this for the sake of freedom: they want to make their own schedules, work on projects that interest them, or travel more often.
+A digital nomad is someone who can work remotely from digital spaces, which are usually cafes, co-working spaces, or anywhere else that offers internet.
+They do this for the sake of freedom: they want to make their schedules, work on projects that interest them, and travel more often.

-There are digital nomads who freelance by working side jobs, full-time contract jobs, or are entrepreneurs who have created their own businesses.
-Digital Nomads usually use skills such as development, design, marketing, sales, and customer service when freelancing because these skills help them find remote clients.
+Some digital nomads freelance by working side jobs, full-time contract jobs, or are entrepreneurs who have created their own businesses.
+Digital Nomads usually use development, design, marketing, sales, and customer service skills when freelancing because these skills help them find remote clients.
 Often digital nomads work on a project-by-project basis, but they can work as full-time employees for different companies too.

 Yes and No!